FlyingPress Review: I Ditched WP Rocket After 10 Years for This!

 Can I migrate from WP Rocket to FlyingPress?

 Yes.
 Deactivate WP Rocket, install FlyingPress, configure the settings, and clear the cache.
 No migration tool needed.
-The two plugins don’t share configuration, so you start fresh.
+The two plugins don’t share configuration, so you start fresh, and this review’s settings section is a working template.

 Is FlyingCDN worth the extra cost?